Owner / Chef

 Jenner was promoted to Executive Chef in April 2016.
 He was a finalist for the prestigious James Beard Rising Star Chef in 2016 and 2017.
 While he favors classic French techniques, Jenner continually exhibits an enthusiasm to build his knowledge and skill set with the dynamic and ever-changing menus of Next.

 Chef de Cuisine

-Ed knew he wanted to be a chef as soon as he moved to New York City at the age of ten.
+Ed knew he wanted to be a chef at the age of ten.
 He grew up in Astoria, Queens and took his first job in the industry as a dishwasher at Vesta Trattoria.
 In three and a half years, he rose through the ranks all the way to Sous Chef.
 Ed left Vesta Trattoria to join Perilla Restaurant, where he was hired as grill cook.
 One year later, he was promoted to Sous Chef.

 When Ed was 22 years old, he moved to Chicago to work for Grant Achatz.
 He began as a Chef de Partie at Next and, over the next two years, was promoted first to Sous Chef and then to Chef de Cuisine.

 As Chef de Cuisine, Ed oversees the day-to-day operations at Next.
 He is guided, both in and out of the kitchen, by his belief in integrity and the mantra that you should always do the right thing, even if no one is watching.

 In 2017, Ed was nominated as a Young Guns semifinalist by Eater.